9th-circle/Anathema.Vectors/README.md

 Basic linear algebra, mostly for computer graphics.

+## Status

+- The output of this project has not been tested or validated yet - the code has been written but undeniably makes mistakes in calculations.
+This is a work in progress right now.

 ## Approach

 - The notation is terse and annotations are minimal.
 The assumption is that you either have a decent understanding of basic linear algebra, or that you are willing to learn it on your own.